lexjansen/cdisc360i-pocs/README.md

 - config.ini: configuration settings withy relative paths (copy of config-relative-paths.ini)
 - config-relative-paths.ini, config-absolute-paths.ini: templates for configuration settings.
 Either copy config-relative-paths.ini to config.ini, or copy config-absolute-paths.ini to config.ini, and edit the paths to match your environment.

 **crf**: Output folder for generated CRF files.
-Every form gets it's own subfolder.
+Every form will get it's own subfolder.
+**crf/examples**: ZIP file with output examples

 **metadata**:  Metadata used by the scripts.